Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Background

 Quantum errors characterize one of the most prevalent issues in the NISQ era.
 Inducing a quantum algorithm on a NISQ hardware generates a mixture of both correct results, and errors.
 The ability to discern between the two is extremely challenging.
-As algorithms grow in complexity and size, the ability to successfully extract correct solutions becomes exceedingly more crucial.
-For example, in Figure~\ref{fig:bv_error_mit}, a moderately simple 8-qubit BV algorithm, observes an entropy of 3.41 on IBMQ-Toronto, and 0 in an ideal simulation.
-In this solution, there are only 256 possible observables.
-However, with larger BV circuits, such as 15 qubits, 32,768 possible solutions exist, and potential error generation across the larger system grows.
+As algorithms grow in complexity and size, the ability to successfully garner information from output distributions becomes exceedingly more crucial.

 Predominantly, Quantum errors are characterized by low qubit stability, operation infidelity, and state preparation and measurement (SPAM) errors.
 Quantum systems exhibit decoherence, which is the decay from a quantum state $\ket{\psi}$ to the ground state $\ket{0}$, as well as spin-spin relaxation, which characterizes the loss of phase-information in quantum systems.
 Gate infidelity and SPAM errors are the quoted success rates for each operation.
-For example, a gate fidelity of $0.99$ represents a $1\%$ failure rate on said gate.
 These properties limit the depth of quantum circuits without introducing catastrophic error.

 Quantum error mitigation (QEM) approaches exist by means of pre- and post-circuit operations.
-For example, transpilation optimization can reduce global error rates \cite{li2019tackling}.
-Given that any unitary hermitian operator $U$ applied to a state $|\Phi\rangle$ gives $U|\Phi\rangle$, and that $U^\dagger U=I$, gate cancellation optimization can reduce the total number of gate counts by seeking cancellation operators \cite{li2022paulihedral}.
+For example, transpilation optimization can reduce global error rates through gate cancellation \cite{li2019tackling}.
 Pre-circuit induction transpilation has proven to provide substantial reductions in circuit complexity, with other approaches from the low level gate cancellation approach to dividing circuits into subsections and approximating unitary operators for sub-blocks \cite{patel2022quest}.
 These QEM techniques can provide relatively cheap error mitigation, as they operate on the classical side of quantum computing, and do not require tackling the systems' $2^n$ observables, or any hardware architectural change.
-Quantum error correcting codes are on-circuit error correcting techniques, and most commonly related to Surface codes \cite{fowler2009high}, which detect phase and bit flip errors.
-These errors once detected are corrected in-flight.

 Although algorithms and techniques continue to develop for error mitigation, quantum computing hopes to develop larger systems with improved system-wide performance statistics such as increasing T1/T2 times and improved gate fidelity.
 The combination of algorithmic error mitigation, and correction, in conjunction with improving quantum computer performance, allows for continued increasing capabilities of quantum processors.